MicrosoftDocs/azure-docs-powershell/azps-7.1.0/Az.AnalysisServices/Export-AzAnalysisServicesInstanceLog.md

 ## SYNOPSIS
 Exports a log from an instance of Analysis Services server in the currently logged in Environment as specified in Add-AzAnalysisServicesAccount command

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.analysisservices/export-azanalysisservicesinstancelog) for up-to-date information.

 ## SYNTAX

 ```